0001 — Sendable concurrency model

 Design tenets

 std:collections.
-A network listener lives instd:net.
-Thestd.syncnamespace (if it exists at all) is reserved exclusively for synchronisation primitives: locks, atomics, channels, barriers.
-The question "what is this type?" determines its home, not "what does it guarantee?"Cross-engine capability is a protocol, not a convention.
-Types opt into cross-engine sharing by implementing the
+Network listener →std:net.std:syncreserved exclusively for synchronisation primitives (locks, atomics, channels, barriers).
+"What is this type?" determines home, not "what does it guarantee?"Cross-engine capability is protocol, not convention.
+Types opt in via

 Sendabletrait.
-The spawn-time machinery checks this — no string keys, no naming conventions, no runtime registry.
-If a type isn'tSendable, the error names the type and the constraint.The sharing graph is a DAG rooted at spawn.
-State crosses engines exactly once, at spawn time, in one direction.
-Whoever constructed a resource decides who receives a handle to it.
-Workers can forward to their own children — privilege is local, scoped to what each engine was handed.
+Spawn-time machinery checks — no string keys, no naming conventions, no registry.
+Non-Sendable → error names type and constraint.Sharing graph is DAG rooted at spawn.
+State crosses engines once, at spawn time, one direction.
+Constructor decides recipients.
+Workers forward to children — privilege local, scoped to what each engine received.
 No mesh, no global rendezvous.

 Lua GC replaces lifetime tracking.
 Each Sendable userdata holds

 Arc<Inner>.
-When the last clone across all engines is GC'd,Innerdeallocates.
-No explicit:close()required except where the resource has external state needing predictable teardown (e.g. a TCP listener).Spawn-time validation, not runtime discovery.
-The moment
+Last clone across all engines GC'd →Innerdeallocates.
+No explicit:close()except where resource has external state needing predictable teardown (e.g. TCP listener).Spawn-time validation, not runtime discovery.

-thread.spawnis called, the runtime walks thesharedtable and validates every entry.
-Violations are caught immediately — not deferred to first use, not silent.
+thread.spawnwalkssharedtable, validates every entry immediately.
+Violations caught at spawn — not deferred to first use, not silent.

 Lua surface